sidd130/aws-repo/terraform/jenkins-asg/jenkins_setup_creation.md

 ---

 The ASG lifecycle hook cannot directly trigger a Lambda.
 Refer to <a href=https://docs.aws.amazon.com/autoscaling/ec2/userguide/tutorial-lifecycle-hook-lambda.html>lifecycle hook tutorial</a>. and make additional changes.

+---

+The handler needs to complete the lifecycle action to let the ASG know that it can continue with the EC2 launch.
+Read through <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/completing-lifecycle-hooks.html">Completing lifecycle hook</a> and modify the handler accordingly.

+---

+`complete_lifecycle_action` also requires instance id, so modify the handler accordingly

+---

+Convert the `Resource` value to a generic ARN for any ASG in current account and region, sourcing these values from vars.

+---

+The ASG should be configured in way that min, max and desired capacity is set to zero on creation

+---

+Update lambda policy to give permissions to create new log group, create new log stream and put log events..
+This will enable the Lambda function to interface with CloudWatch.

+---

+Summarize all the changes done since the last commit for formulating a commit comment and push to remote